Review of Cinderella: a Classic Cruise Experience

 Breakfast

-The next morning, we aimed to fuel up with a hearty breakfast before arriving in Helsinki.The breakfast buffet was a much better deal compared to the dinner buffet, and the selection remained impressive.
+The following day, we aimed to fuel up with a hearty breakfast before arriving in Helsinki.The breakfast buffet was much better than the dinner buffet, and the selection remained impressive.
 It offered both hot and cold options, making it a fantastic value for the price.
 Cold and hot drinks were included, but not alcoholic ones.

 Just like in the dinner buffet, the restaurant remained crowded and somewhat messy.
-However, we found this bustling and slightly disorganized atmosphere more fitting for a lively breakfast setting, as opposed to a more formal evening meal.
+However, we found this bustling and slightly disorganized atmosphere more fitting for a lively breakfast setting than a more formal evening meal.

 Other Services on the Ferry

-We did not try all ferry services and restaurants, but we collected useful information for our readers.
+We did not try all ferry services and restaurants but collected useful information for our readers.

 Restaurants